-The Grace Scholars Program covers 85 percent of tuition for four years for incoming freshmen from the city of Milwaukee who demonstrate leadership skills and have financial need.
+The Grace Scholars Program, generously funded by the Burke Foundation, covers 85 percent of tuition for four years for incoming freshmen from the city of Milwaukee who demonstrate leadership skills and have financial need.
 The program provides young women leaders with academic, personal, and financial support as they create their future and fulfill their dreams at Mount Mary University.
 Each year, only 30 students are selected to be part of the program.

 NEW THIS YEAR: In support of our continued partnerships with community-based organizations in Milwaukee,

 the following organizations will receive one guaranteed spot within the 17-18 Grace Scholars Program (student must be enrolled in pre-college program